-3. Incorporate Teeth-Friendly Diet in your Life
+3. Incorporate Teeth-Friendly Diet in Your Life

 Most of us are choosy when it comes to food, we only like to eat such foods which taste good.
 But, have you ever thought about how the food will affect our teeth?
 If not, then you need to reconsider.

 Snacks and Sweets may seem delicious but they can lead to more acidic pH in your mouth.
-You need to add vegetables, fruits and nuts to your diet for healthy strong teeth.
+You need to add vegetables, fruits and nuts to your diet for white and healthy strong teeth.
 These teeth-friendly foods increase the saliva production in your mouth that can neutralize the acid in your mouth.

 4. Limit the Intake of Soft drinks and Avoid Smoking